wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/ApplicationConfigurationUpdated.md

 >     ${HOME}/providerscripts/application/configuration/ApplicationConfigurationUpdate.sh

-will be run and this will run a syntax check anc copy the configuration file to the S3 datastore.
+will be run and this will run a syntax check and copy the configuration file to the S3 datastore.

 - Every minute, each webserver looks for an updated configuration file for the installed application type when the script: